 Best Dentist for Gum Disease Gingivitis And Periodontitis Treatment Near Me

-At Hillsboro Dental Excellence dental office, our compassionate dentist and dental hygienists can treat mild gum disease cases right here in our office, quickly and efficiently.
+At Hillsboro Dental Excellence dental office, our compassionate dentist and dental hygienists can treat mild gum disease cases right here in our office quickly and efficiently.
 We provide non-surgical periodontal treatment, including scaling, root planing, non-surgical laser-assisted gum therapies, and special at-home care.

-Scaling and Root Planing | This treatment is an intensive cleaning of your teeth and gums: the dental hygienist and dentist work to remove the plaque on teeth and from beneath the gum line.
-Scaling and root planing has long been an effective treatment for our patients with periodontal disease.
+Scaling and Root Planing | This treatment is an intensive cleaning of your teeth and gums: our dental hygienist and dentist work to remove the plaque on your teeth and from beneath the gum line.
+Scaling and root planing have long been effective treatments for our patients with periodontal disease.

-Laser-Assisted New Attachment Procedure (LANAP) or Laser-Assisted Periodontal Therapy (LAPT) | Laser gum treatment treats the gums using dental laser therapy to help kill the harmful bacteria in your gums and regenerate your gums and bone to full health.
-The process is similar to traditional scaling and root planing, but it is more effective for severe or aggressive gum disease cases.
+Lase Gum Disease Treatment | We can kill the harmful bacteria in your gums and regenerate your gums and bone to full health using dental laser therapy.
+The process is comparable to root planning and traditional scaling but is more effective for severe or aggressive gum disease cases.

-At-Home Gum Care | Our dental team will show you how to take care of your gums and teeth effectively at home and coach you to long term success and health.
+At-Home Gum Care | Our dental team will show you how to care for your gums and teeth effectively at home and coach you to long-term success and health.

 Click to Schedule an Appointment